Information for Parents and Students

 • Mrs N Styles - Head of Care & Safeguarding/ Deputy DSL/ Deputy Designated LAC

-• Miss S Forster - Lead Safeguarding Officer
+• Miss S Forster - PPC for Year 7/Safeguarding Officer

 • Miss F Lally - Medical & Safeguarding Officer